Skaginn3x/framework/docs/design/snitch.md

 Handle the registration, activation level and notification of alarms.

 ## Alarm template
-Alarm messages have the requirement of being translateable, dynamic sections of the message shall be marked with a fmt::formatable string.
+Alarm messages have the requirement of being translatable, dynamic sections of the message shall be marked with a fmt::formatable string.
 Example of message strings
 ```txt